How can I ask for a change to my plan?

 How can I change my goals?

 You can change your statement of goals and aspirations at any time, you just need to let us know.
-We’ll update your plan with your new statement of goals and aspirations and give you a copy of your varied plan within 7 days of getting your changed statement.
-The change results in a varied plan, rather than a new plan.
+We’ll update your plan with your new statement of goals and aspirations.
+We’ll give you a copy of your varied plan within 7 days of getting your changed statement.
+This change results in a varied plan, rather than a new plan.
+We can only change your statement of goals and aspirations if you ask, we can’t decide to change them for you.

 We don’t make any other changes to your plan if you only ask us to change your participant statement of goals and aspirations.
-The supports funded in your plan, how your funding is managed, and when we must reassess your plan all stay the same.
+The NDIS supports funded in your plan, how your funding is managed, and when we must reassess your plan, all stay the same.

 Learn more about setting your goals and the information about you in your plan.